orbisgis/h2gis/docs/dev/GPXRead.md

 ### Description

 Reads a [GPX][wiki] file from `path` and creates several tables prefixed by `tableName` representing the file's contents.
-If `deleteTables` is equal to `1`, existing tables (with the same prefix) are removed.
+If `deleteTables` is equal to `true`, existing tables (with the same prefix) are removed.

 Tables are produced depending on the content of the GPX file,